shvetsanton/NBA_analysis/README.md

 After looking at the distribution progression of 3-Point Percentages in the league I noticed that it might be possible to descrive the distribution in a more complex way by joining two Gaussian distributions.

-This way we obtain a parametric way to describe pdf of the distribution instead of just utilizing a kde to smooth over the distribution:
+This way we obtain a parametric way to describe the pdf of the distribution instead of just utilizing a kde to smooth over the distribution:

 Here is one of the results: